azuline/rose/docs/CACHE_MAINTENANCE.md

 foreground, so it is recommended that you manage it with a service manager like systemd.
 See [Configuration](./CONFIGURATION.md) for example systemd unit files.

+# Cache Resets

+When Rosé detects that:

+1. Rosé has been upgraded to a new version,
+2. The configuration file has changed,
+3. Or the cache database schema has changed,

+Rosé will delete the read cache and rebuild it from scratch.

+A full cache rebuild is fairly performant, though an order of magnitude slower than a cache scan that results in no changes.

+Deleting the read cache is a supported operation, and it is a viable solution in case your cache ends up in a bad state (e.g. due to a bug or other issue).

+Since Rosé stores all of its state in the source directory, and merely replicates that state into the cache, deleting the cache will never result in a loss of data.